Grade Levels: 4/5, 6/7

 Subject Area: Social Studies/History/Language Arts

-This lesson plan is inspired by the article “Black Voyageurs” in the Black history in Canada issue of Kayak: Canada’s History Magazine for Kids and the How Furs Built Canada issue of Kayak: Canada’s History Magazine for Kids.
+This lesson plan is inspired by the article “Black Voyageurs” in the Black history in Canada issue of Kayak: Canada’s History Magazine for Kids (expanded in 2022) and the How Furs Built Canada issue of Kayak: Canada’s History Magazine for Kids.

-These lessons will provide students with the opportunity to explore and investigate interactions among Europeans, Blacks and Indigenous peoples, with a focus on delving deeper into the often untold experience of Black fur traders as the primary focus.
+These lessons will provide students with the opportunity to explore and investigate interactions among Europeans, Blacks and Indigenous peoples, with a focus on delving deeper into the often untold experience of Black fur traders.